 General: Papers must be clearly written in English.
-If you would like additional help with the quality of your written English, including grammar, spelling, and language usage, visit Oxford Journals Language Services.
 Please see the individual journal’s Instructions to Authors for more detailed instructions on journal and reference style.
 View a full list of Journals.

 Figures: For useful information on preparing figures, see this page.

 Authors should also consult the journal’s homepage for guidance on colour figures.